How to Get Comped Rooms in Vegas

 • Tier upgrades

 Many players turn a single free night into a week-long vacation by reinvesting their comps.
-It’s a snowball effect: free room → more play → more comps → free room again.
+Its a snowball effect: free room ? more play ? more comps ? free room again.

 Best Practices